A Free and Prosperous Society

 If we wish to convince others that our ideology is superior, then firstly we must understand its concepts and its roots, and secondly we must live its truth.

 Since 2011 when I retired from Fenwick Software, the IT consultancy which I founded in 1976, I have devoted myself to my passion for classical liberalism.
 It is a philosophy that promotes a free and prosperous society based on the virtues of justice, courage, temperance, wisdom (prudence), faith, hope and charity (love).
 It encourages individual responsibility.
 It proposes subsidiarity as the ideal for social organisation.
 I draw extensively on the original ideas of John Locke, Adam Smith, and Ludwig von Mises - the Scottish philosophers and the Austrian economist.
-I have written two books, The Fragility of Freedom and Liberty at Risk, both published by Connor Court.
+I have written two books, The Fragility of Freedom and Liberty at Risk, both published by Connor Court, and am working on a third.

 Subscribe now and get a free pdf copy of the Prologue to The Fragility of Freedom.